You already know that improving your speaking skills can have a positive impact on your personal life and professional opportunities.

 Why It’s Important to Learn Essential Conversation Skills

-The reason these conversation skills are so important is that native speakers expect to hear you use them comfortably, fluently, and consistently.
+The reason these conversation skills are so important is that people expect to hear you use them comfortably and consistently.

 When you effortlessly explain what you mean, clarify what you heard, or confirm your understanding by rephrasing what the other person said, people trust what you say, that you are listening carefully, and are often more interested in keeping the conversation going.

-When you jump from one topic to another without transition phrases or have trouble clarifying your thoughts without pulling out the translator, your speech sounds uneven or choppy even if your overall grammar is quite good.
+When you jump from one topic to another without transition phrases or have trouble clarifying your thoughts, people have trouble following your ideas.

 In addition, though listening skills develop more quickly than speaking skills, people judge our ability to understand what they’re saying based on how we interact in conversation.